About

 Get involved

-We encourage any and all who want to bring their unique perspective or interests to our event.
-If you wish to attend, please fill out this form.
-That way, we can estimate the number of participants and can contact you later with more info.
-If you want to contribute to our organisation directly, you can reach out via the same form.
+If you wish to attend, please fill out this form as soon as possible.
+That way, we can estimate the number of participants, constraints, desires, shareable skills/equipment, and can contact you later with more info.

+If you want to contribute to our organisation directly, please reach out via the same form.
 We have a Notion space for asynchronous collaboration, regular online meetings, and a Signal group for communication.
 If you can think of other people, places, organizations, or email lists where there might be interest, do not hesitate to share!

 Topics